plone/ansible-playbook/README.rst

     vagrant up
     bin/ansible-playbook-vagrant playbook.yml

 Testing
 -------

-Do tests when appropriate to connect to ports both from outside and inside
+Do tests when appropriate to connect to ports both from outside and inside?

 Live host deployment
 --------------------